 This puts a lot of pressure on your tires, so it is important to see if the tire that you are willing to purchase can take the load and pressure that it might have to face.
-Getting tires that reduce the heat buildup is also a good idea, as it prevents the tires from damage and makes it more long-lasting.
+Getting tires that reduce the heat buildup is also a good idea, as it prevents the tires from damage and makes them more long-lasting.

-Usually, trailers come with instruction manuals and guidelines on which tires to choose and which tires work best with it.
+Usually, trailers come with instruction manuals and guidelines on which tires to choose and which tires work best with them.
 The best idea would be to get recommendations from your local mechanic or online.